 First on our list was a caterpillar spotting/catching station.
 We placed magnifying glasses and nets a pail outside the tiki hut for eager Caterpillar spotters.
 We were thrilled to find leaf-shaped lights, which we used to accent the display shelf over the buffet, where we imagined a hungry caterpillar might be found crawling around.

 We served up "Caterpillar Punch," and a caterpillar candy buffet in coordinating colors, each accented with a caterpillar die-cut.
 We also thought the die-cut made an adorable addition to a chalkboard door-hanger.

-Finally, we tied it all together with a stuff-your-own gift bag station, with bags personalized by September Blooms.
+Finally, we tied it all together with a stuff-your-own gift bag station, with bags personalized by our designer, Claudia.
 Little guests were invited to choose a "caterpillar's friend" in a bug jar, a fun glow-in-the dark critter that grows when soaked in water.
 A second pail held "caterpillar straws," otherwise known as silly straws.
 The third pail had a choice of Scentos play doh in "caterpillar favorites" such as strawberry and plum or bubbles in an ice-cream cone container.
 And finally - little human mouths also got a treat from the fourth container - tootsie pops in classic and fruit flavors.